-The Draft EIR will be distributed to various federal, state, regional, local agencies and interested parties for a 50-day public review period, in accordance with Section 15087 of the CEQA Guidelines.
-The Draft EIR and documents incorporated by reference will be made available for public review at the County of Imperial Planning and Development Services Department, 801 Main Street, El Centro, California 92243.
-Documents are available for review during regular business hours.
+The Draft EIR will bewas distributed to various federal, state, regional, local agencies and interested parties for a 50-day public review period, in accordance with Section 15087 of the CEQA Guidelines.
+The initial public comment period for the Draft EIR was from August 14, 2024 to October 2, 2024.
+This comment period was extended for 45 days to be from October 1, 2024 to November 11, 2024.
+Further, in response to the one request for extension, submitted by California Unions for Reliable Energy (CURE's)/Adams Broadwell, the public comment period was extended again from November 23, 2024 to January 13, 2025.
+In total, the public comment period lasted from August 14, 2024 to January 13, 2025, totaling 152 days.
+The Draft EIR and documents incorporated by reference will bewere made available for public review at the County of Imperial Planning and Development Services Department, 801 Main Street, El Centro, California 92243.
+Documents are-were available for review during regular business hours.